uberhacker/pant/README.md

 ###Examples:
   *pant aliases*

-    Print a summary of Pantheon aliases
+    Print a summary of all Pantheon aliases

   *pant backup*